courage for JOURNALISM

 Why have courage?

-To move towards and live out what you value and what you want.
+To live out what you believe, what you value and what you really want for yourself now and in the future.

 What is courage?

-While feeling fear, be aware of it and choose the action which will achieve the right outcome
+While feeling fear, courage is choosing the right action for the right outcome

 Theory